vitalets/playwright-bdd/README.md

 ## Why Playwright Runner?

 Both [Playwright](https://playwright.dev/) and [CucumberJS](https://github.com/cucumber/cucumber-js) have their own test runners.
-One approach is to use the CucumberJS runner with [Playwright as a library](https://playwright.dev/docs/library) to execute BDD scenarios.
+You can use the CucumberJS runner with [Playwright as a library](https://playwright.dev/docs/library) to execute BDD scenarios.
 This package offers **an alternative**: convert BDD scenarios into test files and run them directly with Playwright.
 You gain all the advantages of the Playwright runner:

 - Automatic browser initialization and cleanup
 - Auto-capture of screenshots, videos, and traces